-- If the value of PINCodePointLength is less than newMinPINLength and the value of clientPIN is true then let the value of the forcePINChange member of the authenticatorGetInfo response be true. - 6.
-Authenticator stores newMinPINLength as minPINLength. - 7.
+- 5. If the value of pinComplexityPolicy is true, then: - 1.
+Let the value of the pinComplexityPolicy authenticatorGetInfo response member be true. - If the value of PINCodePointLength is less than newMinPINLength and the value of clientPIN is true then let the value of the forcePINChange member of the authenticatorGetInfo response be true. - 7.
+If the value of the force PINChange member of the authenticator GetInfo response is true, then: - Authenticator calls resetPersistentPinUvAuthToken() (all persistent permissions are cleared on pin change). - Authenticator calls resetPinUvAuthToken() for all pinUvAuthProtocols supported by this authenticator.
+(I.e. all existing pinUvAuthTokens are invalidated.) - 8.
 If minPinLengthRPIDs is present and contains at least one string, then: - Platform can track how many RP IDs it can set, by checking value of the maxRPIDsForSetMinPINLength member of the authenticatorGetInfo.
-If the supplied list larger than the maxRPIDsForSetMinPINLength, then authenticator must return an error. - If the authenticator does not have a pre-configured list of RP IDs authorized to receive the current minimum PIN length value, the authenticator stores the minPinLengthRPIDs parameter's list as the entire list of RP IDs authorized to receive the current minimum PIN length value. - Otherwise, if the authenticator has apre-configured list of RP IDs authorized to receive the current minimum PIN length value, it adds the minPinLengthRPIDs parameter's list to the immutable preconfigured list.
+If the supplied list larger than the maxRPIDsForSetMinPINLength, then authenticator must return an error. - If the authenticator does not have apre-configured list of RP IDs authorized to receive the current minimum PIN length value, the authenticator stores the minPinLengthRPIDs parameter's list as the entire list of RP IDs authorized to receive the current minimum PIN length value. - Otherwise, if the authenticator has apre-configured list of RP IDs authorized to receive the current minimum PIN length value, it adds the minPinLengthRPIDs parameter's list to the immutable preconfigured list.
 Any previously added RP IDs are overwritten.